oliviergimenez/tidyverse-tips/index.md

 # Motivation

 Below are some notes I have taken on David Robinson's screencasts, with tips and tricks I use for my own `R` peregrinations in the `Tidyverse` framework.
 Hopefully, these notes will be useful to others.
-In case it is useful, I wrote [a quick and dirty introduction to the `Tidyverse`](https://github.com/oliviergimenez/intro_tidyverse#introduction-to-the-tidyverse){:target="_blank" rel="noopener"} some time ago.
+I assume you know the basics of the Tidyverse.
+If not, check out the [quick and dirty introduction to the `Tidyverse`](https://github.com/oliviergimenez/intro_tidyverse#introduction-to-the-tidyverse){:target="_blank" rel="noopener"} I wrote some time ago.

 It took me some time to fully transition from base `R` to the `Tidyverse`.
 I really clicked when I started watching screencasts by [David Robinson](http://varianceexplained.org/){:target="_blank" rel="noopener"} on his [Youtube channel](https://www.youtube.com/user/safe4democracy/featured){:target="_blank" rel="noopener"}.

 Each week, he goes live for an hour or so, and does exploratory analyses in `R` with data he has never seen before (!).
 The data come from the [#TidyTuesday project](https://github.com/rfordatascience/tidytuesday){:target="_blank" rel="noopener"} brought to us by the [R for Data Science Online Learning Community](https://www.rfordatasci.com/){:target="_blank" rel="noopener"}.
-This is an awesome initiative, check out the [beautiful data visualisations](https://twitter.com/hashtag/tidytuesday){:target="_blank" rel="noopener"} on Twitter.
+This is an awesome initiative, check out the [beautiful #tidytuesday visualisations](https://twitter.com/hashtag/tidytuesday){:target="_blank" rel="noopener"} on Twitter.

-David Robinson shares [the #RStats code](https://github.com/dgrtwo/data-screencasts){:target="_blank" rel="noopener"} he writes during his screencasts, and provides [annotations](https://github.com/dgrtwo/data-screencasts/tree/master/screencast-annotations){:target="_blank" rel="noopener"} for us to grasp at once what the screencast is about, and what the main steps of the analyses are (including the `R` functions he used).
+David Robinson shares [the #RStats code](https://github.com/dgrtwo/data-screencasts){:target="_blank" rel="noopener"} he writes during his screencasts, and provides [annotations](https://github.com/dgrtwo/data-screencasts/tree/master/screencast-annotations){:target="_blank" rel="noopener"} for us to grasp at once what the screencast is about, and what the main steps of the analyses are (including the `R` functions he uses).

+Below are my personal notes, with an obvious bias towards the tricks I find useful for my own work.
 Check out David Robinson's talk [Ten Tremendous Tricks for Tidyverse](https://www.youtube.com/watch?v=NDHSBUN_rVU){:target="_blank" rel="noopener"}.
-You might also be interested in Emily Robinson's talk [The Lesser Known Stars of the Tidyverse](https://www.youtube.com/watch?v=ax4LXQ5t38k){:target="_blank" rel="noopener"}.
+You will also be interested in Emily Robinson's talk [The Lesser Known Stars of the Tidyverse](https://www.youtube.com/watch?v=ax4LXQ5t38k){:target="_blank" rel="noopener"}.

 Let's get to it.
 First data wrangling, second data visualisation.
-I will use the awesome illustrations by [Allison Horst](https://www.allisonhorst.com/){:target="_blank" rel="noopener"} throughout, check out her work [here](https://github.com/allisonhorst/stats-illustrations){:target="_blank" rel="noopener"}.
+I will use some of the awesome illustrations by [Allison Horst](https://www.allisonhorst.com/){:target="_blank" rel="noopener"} throughout, check out her work [here](https://github.com/allisonhorst/stats-illustrations){:target="_blank" rel="noopener"}.

 # Setting the scene